Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Hom-module theory

-\begin{definition}[Generating set of hom-submodule] Let $S$ be a nonempty subset of a right (left) $R$-hom-module.
-The intersection of all hom-submodules that contain $S$ is called the \emph{hom-submodule generated by $S$}, and $S$ is called a \emph{generating set} of the same.
-If there is a finite generating set of a hom-submodule $N$, then $N$ is called \emph{finitely generated}. \end{definition}
+\begin{definition}[Generating set of hom-submodule] Let $S$ be a nonempty subset of a right (left) $R$-hom-module $M$.
+The intersection $N$ of all hom-submodules of $M$ that contain $S$ is called the \emph{hom-submodule generated by $S$}, and $S$ is called a \emph{generating set} of $N$.
+If there is a finite generating set of $N$, then $N$ is called \emph{finitely generated}. \end{definition}

-\begin{remark} The hom-submodule $N$ generated by a nonempty subset $S$ of a right (left) $R$-hom-module $M$ is the smallest hom-submodule of $M$ that contains $S$ in the sense that any other hom-submodule of $M$ that contains $S$ also contains $N$. \end{remark}
+\begin{remark} The hom-submodule $N$ of a right (left) $R$-hom-module $M$ generated by a nonempty subset $S$ is the smallest hom-submodule of $M$ that contains $S$ in the sense that any other hom-submodule of $M$ that contains $S$ also contains $N$. \end{remark}

 \begin{proposition}[Union of hom-submodules in an ascending chain] Let $M$ be a right (left) $R$-hom-module, and consider an ascending chain $N_1 \leq N_2 \leq \dots$ of hom-submodules of $M$.
-Then the union $\cup_{i=1}^\infty N_i$ is a hom-submodule of $M$. \end{proposition}
+Then $\cup_{i=1}^\infty N_i$ is a hom-submodule of $M$. \end{proposition}